mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ) <tab:sequentialcircuits>

 === Multi-cone circuits
-Whilst sequential circuits more accurately represent complex industry designs than combinatorial circuits, they are still not adequate test-cases for even the simplest industry designs.
+Whilst sequential circuits more accurately represent complex industry designs than combinational circuits, they are still not adequate test-cases for even the simplest industry designs.
 These designs typically connect together multiple sequential circuits in a pipeline.
 These circuits challenge TaMaRa's multi-cone capabilities, and additionally its multi-voter insertion methodology.
 In the most complex case, it is